rwblickhan/astro-rwblickhan.org/src/content/essays/prose-types.md

 ---
 title: "Types of Prose in Fiction"
-lastUpdatedDate: 2023-03-01
+lastUpdatedDate: 2023-03-05
 description: "A theory of prose categorization"
 ---

 I was recently thinking about what various authors are comparatively good at, and I realized most types of English prose in fiction can probably fit into a small number of categories.
-Here’s the broad categorization I came up with.
+Here’s the broad categorization I came up with, with a running example.

 ## Dialogue